rundeck/docs/docs/learning/howto/using-webhooks.md

 curl -X POST -H "Content-Type: application/json" -d '{"process":"java"}' <<URL HERE>>
 ```

-Enterprise customers can use the Debug button to see if the Advanced Processing rule was successful or not.
+Enterprise customers can use the Debug tab to see if the Advanced Processing rule was successful or not.

 ### Post Exercise Activity